threatcode/threat-vm/README.md

 - - -

-To build a lightweight Kali image, which has no desktop environment and no default toolset.
+To build a lightweight Threat image, which has no desktop environment and no default toolset.
 This is a generic image, it comes with support for most VM engines out there.
 We will export it to the OVA format, suitable for both VMware and VirtualBox.